-Calculated based on average shares outstanding.
+1 Calculated based on average shares outstanding.

-The ratio of expenses to average net assets for the period net of reduction from custody fee offset arrangements was 0.12%.

-Excludes the value of portfolio securities received or delivered as a result of in-kind purchases or redemptions of the fund's capital shares, including ETF Creation Units.
+- 2 Net investment income per share and the ratio of net investment income to average net assets include \$.388 and 0.65%, respectively, resulting from a special dividend from Naspers Ltd. in September 2019. - 3 Includes increases from purchase and redemption fees of \$.00, \$.00, \$.00, \$.01, and \$.02. - 4 The ratio of expenses to average net assets for the period net of reduction from custody fee offset arrangements were 0.15%. - 5 Excludes the value of portfolio securities received or delivered as a result of in-kind purchases or redemptions of the fund's capital shares, including ETF Creation Units.